-When looking for the best vlogging camera, it’s important to understand your video resolution options.
+When looking for the best camera to capture footage for your video blog, it’s important to understand your video resolution options.
 Most cameras can shoot more than one by simply adjusting the camera settings.
 This feature can be helpful when you need to conserve storage space on a memory card, which is accomplished by shooting at a lower resolution.

-4K video: A 4K resolution camera provides extremely sharp video quality.
+4K video: A 4K resolution camera provides extremely sharp video quality with a recording resolution of 3840x2160 (otherwise known as 4K).
 Among vlogging cameras, 4K usually is the maximum video resolution you’ll find.
 Occasionally, a vlogging camera can shoot better than 4K resolution.
 However, because most display screens are limited to 4K, higher resolution isn’t really necessary at this time.

 Quad HD video: Some vlogging cameras give you the option of recording in Quad HD (or QHD) video resolution, which records 2560 x 1440 pixels (or 1440p).